andOrlando/awesome-widgets/README.md

 - [ ] add that super duper ultra cool slider I made
 - [ ] do more aniamted widgets
 - [ ] make cooler
+- [ ] make more customizable and just move all this stuff to bling